Mercury Filmworks: History

 The studio again collaborated with Disney on Jake and the Never Land Pirates in 2009.
 The animation project pushed advanced builds and rigging techniques to a new level.

 From 2013 to 2019, Mercury Filmworks animated the Mickey Mouse shorts and television specials for Disney Television Animation, once again collaborating with Disney and Director Paul Rudish on the award-winning reinvention of the character.
 The shorts have been widely regarded as the new benchmark when it comes to making digital animation look indistinguishable from the highest-quality hand-drawn animation.

 2013 brought the fourth Disney-Mercury production, The Lion Guard, based on the theatrical animated film The Lion King (1994).
 The series involved advanced builds and rigging and heavy use of CG integration techniques for character and location assists.
 The series set the standard for feature-quality animation in long form television animation.

 Two years later, the studio produced Disney's Rapunzel's Tangled Adventure, a television adaptation of another Disney theatrical animated film, Tangled.
 The methodologies used in the production were built upon the innovative techniques developed for The Lion Guard, and was to push animation and character performance levels to a new high.
 Mercury continued to collaborate with Disney for the first season of Star vs. the Forces of Evil, Legend of the Three Caballeros, and The Ghost and Molly McGee.

-Mercury Filmworks prdouced Hilda, an adaptation of the graphic novels of the same name, for Silvergate Media and Netflix from 2018 to 2023.
+Mercury Filmworks produced Hilda, an adaptation of the graphic novels of the same name, for Silvergate Media and Netflix from 2018 to 2023.
 The series is one of the first that did not push the bar in terms of process or technology, with its artists involved focused on art, craft, and storytelling.
 The series has gone on to attain critical acclaim and is one of Netflix's most widely renowned and successful animated series.
 It is widely referenced as a benchmark in storytelling.

 Mercury began to collaborate with Apple Studios to produce content for Apple TV+ in 2022, producing the show Interrupting Chicken.
 This partnership continued into two further series: Strange Planet and Goldie, all based on existing media.

+On January 31st, 2026, animator Kiana Mai, also known as Kiana Khansmith, revealed that Mercury would animate the first episode of Pretty Pretty Please I Don't Want to be a Magical Girl.